Skip to main content

 06.28.2022

 [Today’s Tuesday Reading is from Brian McDonald, President of MOR Associates.
 Brian may be reached at [email protected].]
-Just imagine if all the people who have been through a MOR leadership experience within your university could form a cohesive community of change agents who collaborate to propel the initiatives needed to make transformational progress versus incremental. […]
+Just imagine if all the people who have been through a MOR leadership experience within your university could form a cohesive community of change agents who collaborate to propel the initiatives needed to make transformational progress versus incremental.
+Community […]

 Four Program Reflections